homeLibraryBlog

 • A key member of the executive team during a period of restructuring

-The combination guarantees a minimum number of workers through a phase or project, but it’s not a long-term fix to employee turnover.
+While this approach may encourage a minimum number of workers to stay through a phase or project, it’s not a long-term fix to employee turnover.

 You may wonder whether offering your employees a raise is easier if you want them to stay.
 However, this isn’t the best strategic option.